-Maduro is taken to a US courthouse for his first appearance on drug trafficking charges
+Maduro says 'I was captured' as he pleads not guilty to drug trafficking charges

 Panamanian strongman Manuel Noriega unsuccessfully tried the same defense after the U.S. captured him in a similar military invasion in 1990.
 But the U.S. doesn’t recognize Maduro as Venezuela’s legitimate head of state — particularly after a much-disputed 2024 reelection.

-Venezuela’s new interim president, Delcy Rodríguez, has demanded that the U.S. return Maduro, who long denied any involvement in drug trafficking — although late Sunday she also struck a more conciliatory tone in a social media post, inviting collaboration with President Trump and “respectful relations” with the U.S.
+Venezuela’s new interim president, Delcy Rodríguez, has demanded that the U.S. return Maduro, who long denied any involvement in drug trafficking — although late Sunday she also struck a more conciliatory tone in a social media post, inviting collaboration with Trump and “respectful relations” with the U.S.

 Before his capture, Maduro and his allies claimed U.S. hostility was motivated by lust for Venezuela’s rich oil and mineral resources.

-The U.S. seized Maduro and his wife in a military operation Saturday, capturing them in their home on a military base.
+The U.S. seized Maduro and his wife in a military operation early Saturday, capturing them in their home on a military base.
 Trump said the U.S. would “run” Venezuela temporarily, but Secretary of State Marco Rubio said Sunday that it would not govern the country day-to-day, other than enforcing an existing " oil quarantine."

-Trump suggested Sunday that he wants to extend American power further in the western hemisphere.
+Trump suggested Sunday that he wants to extend American power further in the Western Hemisphere.

 Speaking aboard Air Force One, he called Colombia's president, Gustavo Petro, "a sick man who likes making cocaine and selling it to the United States.
 And he’s not going to be doing it very long.”